dvjsh/FIFA-World-Cup-Sales-Dashboard/README.md

 #### 1. Visualization Dashboard
 This dashboard is designed for vendors operating restaurants within the stadium.
 Key features include:

-a.
-Real-time food item data to facilitate accurate inventory management and minimize food wastage.
+* Real-time food item data to facilitate accurate inventory management and minimize food wastage.
-b.
-Pre-recorded dietary preferences from customer orders via the app.
+* Pre-recorded dietary preferences from customer orders via the app.
-c.
-Information about supporting and playing teams, aiding targeted offers based on ordering patterns and match situations.
+* Information about supporting and playing teams, aiding targeted offers based on ordering patterns and match situations.
-d.
-Visual representation of significant match events and their influence on customer ordering behavior.
+* Visual representation of significant match events and their influence on customer ordering behavior.
-e.
-Zone-specific data to offer tailored promotions in areas with lower order activity, using machine learning insights.
+* Zone-specific data to offer tailored promotions in areas with lower order activity, using machine learning insights.
-f.
-Gender-based data to discern age and gender trends in order behavior (see Appendix D).
+* Gender-based data to discern age and gender trends in order behavior (see Appendix D).

 #### 2. Food Ordering App
 The app, accessible via a QR code on the ticket, offers the following advantages to customers:

-a.
-Seamless ordering experience from their seats, eliminating the need to queue.
+* Seamless ordering experience from their seats, eliminating the need to queue.
-b.
-Accurate information on seat location, gender, date of birth, and food preferences (Veg, Vegan, Non-veg, allergies).
+* Accurate information on seat location, gender, date of birth, and food preferences (Veg, Vegan, Non-veg, allergies).
-c.
-Optional betting features (subject to local regulations) that offer rewards like free food/drink items or discounts (see Appendix E).
+* Optional betting features (subject to local regulations) that offer rewards like free food/drink items or discounts (see Appendix E).

 ## Data Collection Process
 Secondary data sources were utilized for information gathering: